2012 Dera Ismail Khan bombing

-On 24 November 2012, the day of Ashura, an explosion took place in Dera Ismail Khan on the crowd of Shiite who were mourning according to their ideology.
+On 24 November 2012, the day of Ashura, an explosion took place in Dera Ismail Khan, Pakistan on the crowd of Shiite who were mourning according to their ideology.
 Ashura is the holiest of days for followers of Shia Islam and marks the anniversary of the martyrdom of Hussain, grandson of the Islamic prophet Muhammad, who was martyred at the battle of Karbala in 680.
 8 people were killed while more than 80 people were injured.

 Background

 On the day of Ashoura, followers of Shia Islam mourn and a large crowd of people gather as a procession.
 In Pakistan, Shi'ites are condemned and attacked by Taliban, specially on Ashoura when they join.
 Despite being in high-proof security, Shi'ites are still attacked by militants.
 The attack was followed by an explosion took place on 22nd day of current month (two days before attack).